 5. Define Your Brand’s Personality

-6. Come Up With a Name For Your Brand
+6. Choose a Name for Your Brand

-7. Pick Your Colors And Fonts
+7. Pick Your Brand Colors And Fonts

 The colors that you use not only define your brand but also express the feeling you wish to communicate.
 Ideally, the colors should make you unique and set you apart from your competitors.